openshift/enhancements/enhancements/mcd-reboot-exceptions.md

 ## Design Details

 ### Test Plan

+Since the default and most common action for applying a configuration change will remain draining and rebooting the cluster nodes, we use the term "exception" below to mean deviation from this approach.

 - Unit tests for the comparision function that cover
   - Identical, missing, and invalid MachineConfigs